Skip to Content

 The Bachelor of Business at Massey University will give you many skills you can use in many different types of businesses, in New Zealand and around the world.
 You will be someone that has a sound base in the business fundamentals of accounting, economics, finance, management, marketing, law and communication.

-Massey University’s business and management studies and its economics and econometrics programmes in the top 250 in the world (by QS (Quacquarelli Symonds).
+Massey University’s business and management and economics and econometrics programmes are ranked in the top 250 in the world (by QS (Quacquarelli Symonds).
+We are ranked No.1 in New Zealand and in the top 150 universities worldwide for our business administration, communication and finance programmes by ShanghaiRanking.

-If you know you would like to focus on economics, consider Massey’s Bachelor of Applied Economics which has a more detailed economics study programme.
-The economics major in the Bachelor of Business gives you a broad and well-rounded education in business.
-You’ll get a strong grounding in economics, but in a programme that is less rigorous and specialised than the Bachelor of Applied Economics.
+Massey’s unique Bachelor of Applied Economics offers a more focused and concentrated study of economics.
+In contrast, the economics major in the Bachelor of Business gives you a broad and well-rounded education in business.
+You’ll get a strong grounding in economics, but in a programme that is less rigorous and less specialised than the Bachelor of Applied Economics, while retaining its key advantages.

-Our Future Leaders Scholarship is a prestigious scholarship to recognise emerging leaders enrolling in full-time business and agricommerce programmes at Massey University.
+Our Future Leaders Scholarship is a prestigious scholarship to recognise emerging leaders enrolling in full-time business, communication and agricommerce programmes at Massey University.

-Treasury, the Reserve Bank and the World Bank all recruit economics graduates.
-However, on graduating in economics you are not restricted to a career as an ‘economist’.
-Your economics degree can be the gateway to employment in many other areas, like management, planning, politics, education, finance and banking, and journalism and the media.
+All government agencies (such as the Treasury, the Reserve Bank, the Ministry of Business and Innovation, etc.) as well as a long list of international agencies (like the World Bank or the International Monetary Fund) all recruit economics graduates.
+However, the beauty of economics is in its versatility - a graduate is not restricted to a career of an ‘economist’.
+Your economics degree can be the gateway to employment in many other areas, like management, planning, politics, education, finance and banking, or in journalism and the media.
 You can design your economics major to meet your interests and career objectives.

 Page authorised by Director, Student Administration